Dynamic-Capital/Dynamic-Capital/dns/ton-dns-operations-log.md

   committed the probe results in `dns/https-gateway-verification-2025-10-08.md`.

+## 2025-10-11 – Vercel apex delegation finalized

+- **DNS change** — Removed the legacy `76.76.21.21` fallback from `dns/dynamic-capital.ondigitalocean.app.zone`, leaving the apex `A` record solely pointed at Vercel's anycast IP `216.198.79.1`.
+- **Verification** — `dig dynamic-capital.ondigitalocean.app A +short` now
+  returns only `216.198.79.1`, aligning with the Vercel dashboard guidance and confirming propagation of the updated record.

 ## 2025-10-10 – Gateway regression detected

 - **Symptom** — Routine verification at 16:41 UTC returned `HTTP 503` from both